 - Address and directions to the YMCA are below.

 - We ask that you arrive at 2 PM to setup and change clothes so that the group is ready to get into the pool at 2:30 pm.

 - Be ready to volunteer to do a team job such as paperwork handler, photographer, boat inspector, gear wrangler, mobility assistant.

-- If you are bringing a boat, arrive after 4:00 pm, and the side gate is locked (security).
+- If you are bringing a boat and arrive after 2 pm, and the side gate is locked (security).
 Please do not inconvenience our YMCA hosts by asking to reopen it.
 Bring your other gear inside through the main entrance but leave your boat outside.

 - Wear pool appropriate clothing like swimsuit or loose fitting shorts.

 - The pool is heated but is often cool so a non-cotton, fleece or synthetic sweater/top that you don’t mind wearing in the pool is a good idea to bring.